 You want the best for your teen.
 You want her in the best school, taking the best classes.
 You want her involved and developing her abilities and skills.
 You want her to be challenged and all this is important for her brain development.

 But there is something that is sabotaging your teen’s development.
 You look at your daughter and there is something off.
-She is not care-free.
+She is not carefree.
 You don’t hear her laughing or being playful.
 It’s like the light in her soul has gone out….and it has.

 She is under too much pressure.

-Our girls are under Big Pressure that is fueled by our culture.
+Our teens are under Big Pressure that is fueled by our culture.
 There is a national epidemic of pressure and our teenagers are suffering.
 Your daughter feels the pressure to do it all and do it all perfectly.
 This impacts her health and the quality of her life.
 She is not having much fun when she is overly stressed out.
 Stress puts her at risk.

 The pressure affects her emotions.
-She is short tempered, irritable, anxious and impatient.
+She is short-tempered, irritable, anxious, and impatient.
 She is prone to sadness, despair, worry, fear, frustration and anger.

 The Pressure Cooker

-The pressure of time
+The pressure of time.

-The pressure to make good grades
+The pressure to make good grades.

-Pressure to compete
+Pressure to compete.

-I remember when I was at University of Arkansas for graduate school.
+I remember when I was at the University of Arkansas for graduate school.
 I was a head resident for a freshmen dorm and one of the new girls asked me to play tennis.
-I was a decent enough tennis player and I thought,“how good can she be, she is just a freshmen?”
+I was a decent enough tennis player and I thought,“How good can she be, she is just a freshman?”
 It turns out she was an incredible tennis player.
 I started choking.
 I couldn’t even hit the ball over the net.
 I felt like an idiot.
 I completely shut down.
 After she won, I found out she was the number one tennis player at the University.

-Pressure to look perfect
+Pressure to look perfect.

 Your daughter is under constant pressure to look perfect, which is doubly hard when you’re in the pressure cooker.
 Girls normally feel shame about their bodies and appearance, but when your daughter is under extreme pressure she overeats and drops exercise which definitely doesn’t help her feel her best.

-Pressure to fit it
+Pressure to fit it.

 Your daughter doesn’t want to feel like a loser.
 She feels pressure to have a busy social life and not be sitting at home.
-Combine this with peer pressure to stay out later, drink and do drugs and have sex.
+Combine this with peer pressure to stay out later, drink and do drugs, and have sex.
 She feels this internal pressure with your values and her conscience.

 If your daughter has a boyfriend or doesn’t have one there is pressure.
 If she doesn’t have one she feels like a misfit and If she does, there is pressure to spend time with him and the pressure of sex.

-Pressure from family stress
+Pressure from family stress.

-Your daughter is impacted by stress at home.
+Your teen is impacted by stress at home.
 Your daughter can’t thrive in a home where there is constant yelling and chaos.
 Your daughter is affected by life circumstances caused by divorce, moving, loss of job, illness, or death of a loved one.

-She can decrease the pressure through…
+Teens can decrease the pressure through…

 - Consistent exercise